 - DELL UltraSharp U2711 27" Widescreen LCD Monitor (Second Display - Display Port)

-- HP L2335 23" Flat Panel TFT Monitor (Third Display for vertical games - DVI)
+- HP L2335 23" Flat Panel TFT Monitor (Third Display for vertical games - DVI, not currently used)

-- iiyama CRT 17" Vision Master Pro (my first CRT, used with some arcade games - BNC VGA)
+- iiyama CRT 17" Vision Master Pro (my first CRT, used with some arcade games - BNC VGA, not currently used)

 - Logitech G15 Gaming Keyboard (With modified Orange LEDs rather than the standard Blue)